-1341 See, e.g., 4/10/2012 email from Fred Crumlish, OCC, to Scott Waterhouse, OCC, "JPM CIO trades --- JPMorgan's Iksil May Spur Regulators to Dissect Trading - Bloomberg News - 4/9/12," OCC-00001827 ("As you know we had a call with the Chief Investment Officer Ina Drew and others in JPM yesterday JPMC's credit stress hedge is again where they want it, and there is no significant further trading planned on this strategy.").
+&lt;sup>1340 4/10/2012 email from Joe Sabatini, JPMorgan Chase, to Anna Iacucci, Federal Reserve, and others, "Background and Supporting Data for CIO Discussion of April 9, 2012," OCC-SPI-00004312.
+See also 4/10/2012 email from Fred Crumlish, OCC, to Scott Waterhouse, OCC, "JPM CIO Trades-JPMorgan's Iksil May Spur Regulators to Dissect Trading - Bloomberg News- 4/9/12," OCC-00004087 ("As you know we had a call with Chief Investment Officer Ina Drew and others in JPM yesterday. ...
+JPMC's credit stress hedge is again where they want it. ...
+We asked the bank for a number of items yesterday that reflect details on the trades and support the stress loss hedge rationale associated with this specific strategy.
+We expect this sometime today.").

-1342 See 4/10/2012 email from Joe Sabatini, JPMorgan Chase, to Anna Iacucci, Federal Reserve, and others, "Background and Supporting Data for CIO Discussion of April 9, 2012," OCC-SPI-00004312.
+&lt;sup>1341 See 4/10/2012 email from Joe Sabatini, JPMorgan Chase, to Anna Iacucci, Federal Reserve, and others, "Background and Supporting Data for CIO Discussion of April 9, 2012," OCC-SPI-00004312 (The far right column, entitled "grand total," indicates positive totals, signifying long positions.
+The only negative subtotal, signifying a short position, was for "all other index positions," and was smaller than any of the long positions, which meant that the overall net position remained long.).